Low Carb Hot Chips

 Low Carb Crumb - Original Recipe

-?A simple to use low carb crumb mix with secret herbs & spices to add a ...
+An easy to use low carb gluten free bread crumb with secret herbs & ...

 This is a Swede.
 It's sometimes called a rutabaga.
 You can find them in most major supermarkets and fruit and veg shops.
 You can also use Jicama which a turnip native to Mexico, although these are a little harder to find in Australia.